Scaling the weight parameters in Markov logic networks and relational logistic regression models: Introduction

 In the last 20 years, Statistical Relational Artificial Intelligence (StarAI) has developed into a promising approach for combining the reasoning skills of classic symbolic AI with the adaptivity of modern statistical AI.
 It is not immediately clear, however, how StarAI behaves when transitioning between domains of different sizes.
 This is a particularly pertinent issue for StarAI since the modular design of statistical relational formalisms, that are presented as a general template alongside a given concrete domain, is one of their main attractions.
 Furthermore, scalability and the prohibitive costs of learning and inference on large domains have proven a key barrier to the widespread deployment in applications, and therefore a transfer of learning results from a smaller set of training data to a larger set of test data is especially attractive.

 The topic of extrapolating across domain sizes has therefore received some attention from the literature, and general patterns of behaviour have become clear.
 On the one hand, Jaeger and Schulte (2018, 2020) have provided very limiting necessary conditions under which domain size does not affect inference in different StarAI approaches.
-On the other hand, Poole et al. (2014) have characterised the extrapolation behaviour of both Markov Logic Networks (MLN) and Relational Logistic Regression (RLR) on a small class of formulas on which the inferences turn out to be asymptotically independent of the learned or supplied parameters.
+On the other hand, Poole et al. (2014) have characterised the extrapolation behaviour of both Markov Logic Networks (MLNs) and Relational Logistic Regression models (RLRs) on a small class of formulas on which the inferences turn out to be asymptotically independent of the learned or supplied parameters.
 This characterisation was extended and partly corrected by Mittal et al. (2019) using considerable analytic and numerical effort.
-They also present a proposal to mitigate the domain-size dependence in MLN by scaling the weights associated with formulas according to the size of the domain, calling the resulting formalism Domain-size Aware Markov Logic Networks (DA-MLN).
-With similar computational effort, they prove that asymptotic probabilities in DA-MLN are dependent on the supplied parameters for some example cases.
+They also present a proposal to mitigate the domain-size dependence in MLNs by scaling the weights associated with formulas according to the size of the domain, calling the resulting formalism Domain-size Aware Markov Logic Networks (DA-MLNs).
+With similar computational effort, they prove that asymptotic probabilities in DA-MLNs are dependent on the supplied parameters for some example cases.
 However, a general and systematic investigation of this dependence is still lacking.